Engee documentation

 Out[0]:

-Note: The Albersheim equation has several assumptions:
+Note: The Alberheim equation has several assumptions:

 • the receiver is incoherent;

-• a linear detector is used for detection.
+• A linear detector is used for detection.

 In [ ]: